 But increasing numbers of people are cutting back on their dairy consumption for ethical reasons (2).
 And others are choosing gluten-free and avoiding wheat on health grounds.

-Yet cutting wheat or dairy out of your diet needs careful thought.
+Yet cutting wheat or dairy isn’t necessary for healthy eating.
+And it needs careful thought.
 Otherwise, you could dramatically reduce your calcium intake.
 And consuming enough calcium is crucial to your long-term bone health.

 What’s more, calcium deficiency has no early signs.